Before you contact us

 ME Essential, our magazine

-If you have any queries or ideas for articles for the our members magazine, ME Essential, or if you would like to advertise in the magazine or on this website, then please contact the editor by email.
+If you have any queries or ideas for articles for the our members magazine, ME Essential, or would like to advertise in the magazine or on this website, then please contact the editor by email.

 For press enquiries, please contact our PR manager, John Siddle, by email or by phone (07598032845).

 You might also like to read and download our Factsheet which provides important information about M.E. that can be useful background.